YTruthIsOutThere/YTruth/README.md

 __

-Note that this was written by AI
+Note that this was all written by AI in a few minutes and should be taken with a grain of salt